nszoni/nszoni.github.io/_posts/2023-01-31_The-Zen-of-Avoiding-the-Cloud-Cost-Fallacy-807433407cb2.md

 slug: /@nszoni/the-zen-of-avoiding-the-cloud-cost-fallacy-807433407cb2
 ---

+# The Zen of Avoiding the Cloud Cost Fallacy

 [Sunk cost](https://thedecisionlab.com/biases/the-sunk-cost-fallacy) in the data space?

 Let’s be honest, 2022 was a good year for data and a lot of companies moved closer to working with data (kinda induced by the pandemic).
 Also, you probably saw a lot more job openings on LinkedIn to kickstart an [analytics engineering](https://www.getdbt.com/what-is-analytics-engineering/) team.
 There is still a lot to explore, but more and more companies start to realize how valuable data is in the first place and how dbt shortens the learning curve.